Do you wake up with headaches, or facial and jaw pain?

 If you experience frequent headaches in the morning or have chronic facial and jaw pain, you may be grinding your teeth while you sleep.
 Teeth grinding, commonly referred to as bruxism, is a habitual habit that many patients may not realize they have.
 Bruxism most frequently occurs while the patient is sleeping but may also occur or increase during times of high stress or anxiety.
 Teeth grinding can lead to complex dental health and functional concerns of the bite and jaw.

 Teeth grinding can often go undiagnosed until subsequent dental health concerns begin to develop.
-If you visit Dr. Dhamm regularly, she may be able to spot signs of excessive tooth wear during your routine dental exams.
-Patients commonly are unaware they grind their teeth until someone tells them that they do, or until a dentist diagnosis their painful symptoms.
+If you visit Dr. Dham regularly, she may be able to spot signs of excessive tooth wear during your routine dental exams.
+Patients commonly are unaware they grind their teeth until someone tells them that they do, or until a dentist gives a thorough diagnosis.
 Patients who grind their teeth commonly develop gum and tooth damage as secondary conditions to bruxism.

 These dental health concerns can be caused by habitual teeth grinding:

 Patients who grind their teeth often suffer for many years with chronic pain or poor oral health.
 Dr. Dham helps patients treat the underlying causes of their oral health concerns to help build a stable and lasting oral foundation.
 All patients are treated on an individual basis and will undergo thorough bite analysis.
 Treatment will vary depending on the secondary dental health concerns patients may be experiencing due to years of chronic bruxism.
 Dr. Dham will work to restore the health and stability of the gums and teeth through a combination of cosmetic and restorative dentistry.